MiguelAngelAI/accessible-travel-chatbot/README.md

 ## 🚀 Project Overview

 The chatbot is designed to assist users with **accessibility-related travel information**, powered by a contextual PDF knowledge base.
-It reads and indexes a provided PDF file (`Accessible_Travel_Guide_Partial.pdf`) and uses the OpenAI API to generate relevant, helpful answers.
+It reads and indexes a provided PDF file (`Accessible_Travel.pdf`) and uses the OpenAI API to generate relevant, helpful answers.

 ---